CDRXavier/XpandShield/README.txt

 ______
 Components

 Two rows of male, 2.54mm (or 0.1 inch) standard pins go to the left and right edges of the board.
 A additional row of male pins go to the center "expansion port".
+You need 39 pins (including ones for display hookup), and a additional 11/12 for the expansion connector.

 Six two-lead buttons are required.
 The exact type of buttons used are up to you.
 You can get the cheap square ones and cut off two legs, or step up and go with the tactile buttons for a USB mice.
 Or anything in betweeen.
 Four multi-turn adjustable resistors are recommded.
 You can use fixed-valued resistors instead, connecting the middle (or the rightmost) pad and the leftmost pad.
 Two fixed-value resistors are required.
 One is for the two indicator LEDs (because they only light up one at a time), and is (to personal discretion) between 3K and 10K ohms.
 The other one is the current-limiting resistor, whose relationship is shown below: